dstraub/satellite-plugin/README.md

 ![image](img/sat-user-permissions.jpg)

 With the encapsulation of editing configuration files in a build step, it is possible to use Jenkins User Management for reading/changing certain configuration files.
-This also works with a parameterized build:
+This also works using a parameterized build:

-- create a *parameterized build* and add a **Satellite ConfigStaging** parameter
+- create a *parameterized build* and add a **Satellite Update Configuration** parameter

 ![image](img/update-cfg-parameter.jpg)

 - add the build step **Satellite Task**

 - run **Build with parameters**
-before the build starts, it is now possible to edit the configuration file
+before the build starts, it is possible to edit the configuration file

 ![image](img/update-cfg-build.jpg)